FGMEMBERS/GTAWAS/README.txt

 We would like to thank you for downloading our GTA V Washington.
 This is without a doubt a project for motorists.

-GTA V Washington (gtawas) is licensed under GPL.
+All our vehicles is capable of driving on most terrains.
+Theoretically, it can drive on water as well, but sometimes it will still crash in Flightgear.
+Therefore, we strongly suggest you to drive around water instead.

-Please visit our website and download our sound add-on folder.
+Please visit our website or Github and download our add-on sound folder (Version 2016.2.3 or newer).

-To learn how to take panorama photos with our cars, please visit: https://aucafly.wordpress.com/2016/06/14/how-to-take-panorama-with-aucafly-cars/

 If you believe that our vehicle has an error, you should inform us by visiting our website.